Class 9 Exam > Class 9 Notes > Social Studies (SST) Class 9 > Short & Long Question Answer: Poverty as a Challenge

 Ans:

-• In Andhra Pradesh and Tamil Nadu public distribution of food grains could have responsible for the improvement.
+• In Andhra Pradesh and Tamil Nadu, the public distribution of food grains has played a crucial role in improving food security and reducing poverty.

 Q6: “The results of the poverty alleviation programmes have been mixed”.
 Support the statement with three valid reasons.